Atarity/Lightpack-docs/EN/XBMC+RPi.md

-### Raspberry Pi, Raspbmc, boblight and a Lightpack
+### Raspberry Pi, Raspbmc, Boblight and a Lightpack

 ### Prerequisites: